apisit/manee/README.md

 # Manee
 This little Go program helps generating CRUD operations from your Go's struct.
 Manee uses Go standard package: AST to read your struct code and struct field tags.
-_Go struct file must be valid and compilable_
+**I use PostgreSQL so this was tested only on PostgreSQL** **Go struct file must be valid and compilable**

 ## Usage
 Use **// table:"table_name"** to define your table name.